We made a list of all persons we had harmed and became willing to make amends to them all.

 - What consequences of your harmful behavior are you willing to accept?

-- What ways do you plan to make amends?
+- What are the ways you plan to make amends?

+Now that you have a better idea how your coupleship dysfunction has affected yourselves and others, make a list of people you have harmed, including yourselves.
 Review your amends list with your sponsor couple.
-Now ask for guidance on how to make amends that will not hurt or injure others.
+Now ask for guidance on how to make amends that will not hurt others.
 When direct amends are not appropriate or possible, we suggest you devise alternative amends, such as praying for the well-being of those people, being kind and responsible to your partner and others, doing community service, or donating to a charity.

 We become willing to make amends to our partner, our-selves, and others by admitting the harm we have done.
 As we become willing to look at our own behavior, we tend to become more tolerant and